 Management Information Systems

-MIS 155 Business Information Technology 3 SH
+MIS 155 Information Technology 3 SH

 This course emphasizes an understanding and use of information technology in business organizations.
 Topics include: interactions with operating systems; fundamentals of electronic mail; and introductions to presentation tools, word processing, spreadsheets, database management systems, the Internet, and time scheduling/management applications.
+Note: This course is not recommended for Business majors.

 MIS 260 Information Systems Concepts 3 SH

 This course provides students with the information systems fundamentals necessary to operate effectively in a computerized business environment.
 The course provides an overview of the components, operations, and roles of information systems in business environments.
 Major concepts and recent developments in computer hardware, software, telecommunications, and database management technologies are presented, and the strategic, global, and ethical dimensions of information systems are discussed.
+Competency: Information Literacy.

 MIS 280 COBOL I 3 SH